michijs/michijs/README.md

 ### AsyncComponent
 Asynchronously renders a component after the promise ends.
 In the meantime you can choose to show a load component or not show anything.

+### Slot
+Checks if the context element has a shadow root and renders either a standard <slot> or a MichiSlot custom element, passing along attributes and children.

+When nodes are added, it checks if they have a slot attribute matching the slot's name or if no name is set, appending them to the MichiSlot and triggering a slotchange event.

+The main difference between the standard slot aned the MichiSlot is that the parent does not have a shadow DOM so **every** child appended to the parent is moved to the slot.

 ## Custom element methods
 ### child
 Allows to get a child element from the host with the selector